binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Reconnaissance {#process-and-practises-penetration-testing-reconnaissance}

 This is the act of information gathering.
-The quieter you can do this, the less likely you will be to raise suspicions or raise your clients defenses.
+The quieter you can do this, the less likely you will be to raise suspicions or raise your clients defences.
 Here we want to gather as much information that will be potentially useful for taking into the following stages.
 Where we start to obtain more information about services & other software being used & their versions.
 Moving from passive to more active techniques.
 We need to learn as much as possible about the people involved within, related to and how they are related to the target organisation.
 This way we will be able to create effective attack strategies including non technical aspects such as physical security and pretexts for the people we want to exploit.